tofuSCHNITZEL/rpi-screenbrightness-mqtt/README.md

 ### Home Assistant config example

+since version 0.7.0 the backlight should be automatically added to home assistant via MQTT discovery.
+Check your entities for something named: "light.rpi_screenbacklight_....."

-to enable control of the backlight via a homeassistant light use the following configuration:
+To add it manually use the following configuration:

 ~~~~
 light: